Thieboudienne

+History

 Historically, tiep is commonly attributed to the city of Saint-Louis, in the nineteenth century.
 The name of the dish comes from Wolof words meaning 'rice' (ceeb) and 'fish' (jën).
 In Pulaar it is known as maaro e liddi ('rice and fish').
+In Hassaniya Arabic the calque مارو والحوت (māru w-əl-ḥūt) is also frequently used together with the Wolof loanword.
 It is served on large trays with the rice on the bottom and the fish, usually white grouper (Epinephelus aeneus), and the vegetables, many of them whole, placed in the center.

+The collapse of white grouper fisheries has reduced access to the dish.

+Serving

 Traditionally it is eaten in a large communal dish with the hand.
-It is also the symbol of Senegalese terranga (hospitality): family, visiting friends and guests gather around a single dish (called a bolus) from which everyone eats using a spoon (couddou Pulaar) or a piece of bread.
+It is also the symbol of Senegalese terranga (hospitality): family, visiting friends and guests gather around a single dish (called a bolus) from which everyone eats using a spoon (couddou Pulaar) or their hand.

+Related dishes

 The popular West African dish known as jollof is thought to have originated from the thieboudienne, but is usually made with meat rather than fish, and the rice is mixed into the other ingredients.

 The Gullah dish red rice resembles thieboudienne, suggesting a creolization of foodways from West Africa in the New World by enslaved Africans and their descendants.
 Like thieboudienne, there are regional variations of red rice throughout the Gullah/Geechee Cultural Heritage Corridor, including Savannah red rice and Charleston red rice.

 Recipe

-It is a preparation of fresh or dried fish, and rice (rice Wolof), cooked with vegetables (such as cassava, pumpkin, cabbage, carrot, turnip, or eggplant), parsley, tomato paste, peppers, garlic and onions.
-Originally made with fish, it is nowadays frequent to see it served with beef or even chicken.
+It is a preparation of fresh or dried fish, and broken rice (rice Wolof), cooked with vegetables (such as cassava, pumpkin, cabbage, carrot, turnip, or eggplant), parsley, tomato paste, peppers, garlic and onions.
+Originally made with fish, it is not unusual to see it served with beef or chicken.